 the point of wearing one when I ride my bike? – Eddie

 Here's why people wear helmets when biking,

-that can lead to head injuries: Helmets are a way to help protect your head
+other activities that can lead to head injuries: Helmets are a way to help

 Your friend is right: No helmet can prevent concussions.

 There's no way to keep the brain from moving inside the skull.
 If you hit your head

 hard enough, your brain can bang into the hard bone and cause a concussion.